malikhaiderkhan/Countries-data/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Nelson Sakwa 'Original design idea by Nelson Sakwa on Behance', Microverse, my Learning partner and Standup Team for supporting me.
+I would like to thank Nelson Sakwa for providing the design for user interface, Microverse, my Learning partner and Standup Team for supporting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>